EthanGreatorex/ReactQuizApp/README.md

 # 🎯 ReactQuizApp

-A responsive quiz application devloped using the React framework and JavaScript.
+A responsive quiz application developed using the React framework and JavaScript.

 ### View Live
 https://ethangreatorex.github.io/ReactQuizApp/